 - Observations.

 - Records from feeder schools etc.

-- Information for parents.
+- > Information for parents.

-- Foundation stage assessments.
+- > Foundation stage assessments.

-- > Target setting.
+- Target setting.

 - Pupil Tracking systems.
+The Brackenfield Assessment Grids will be used for those children who are significantly below their peers and have complex need, to track very small steps of progress.